jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Relay-Server.md

 With the public cloud server, another critical enhancement is on-demand video streaming.
 Instead of streaming video continuously, the robot streams only when it detects an alert or upon the user's request.

 ### Media Control Server
-A quick solution is for the robot to run a small Python control client that periodically polls the cloud server for the streaming state, set by the mobile app using a command.
+A quick solution is for the robot to run a small Python control client that periodically polls the cloud server for the streaming state, set by the mobile app.

 <a href="/assets/media_server/control_server.drawio.png" target="_blank">
   <img src="/assets/media_server/control_server.drawio.png" />
 </a>

 ### MQTT Broker
-The second approach involves using MQTT for push notifications.
-We will set up a public MQTT broker in the cloud.
-The robot subscribes to a specific MQTT topic, while the mobile app publishes start or stop messages to that topic.
+The second method involves using MQTT for push notifications: set up a public MQTT broker in the cloud.
+The robot subscribes to a specific MQTT topic, while the mobile app publishes `start` or `stop` messages to that topic.

 Compared to the previous solution, this method offers the advantage of eliminating polling, so the robot reacts instantly.
 It also scales well to many cameras.
-MQTT is widely used for smart cameras, doorbells, drones, and other devices, which is why I chose this approach for my security cameras.
-However, I need to make some deployment adjustments to simplify the mobile app’s configuration.
+MQTT is widely used for smart cameras, doorbells, drones, and other devices, which is why I chose this approach for my security robot.

-Instead of embedding the MQTT client library directly into the Droid Vision app, I used an MQTT bridge that is an HTTP server, runs in the cloud, and posts messages to the MQTT broker in the same cloud.
-This setup allows the Droid Vision app to continue using HTTP requests to control the streaming service of the robot.
-In a future update, I may add an MQTT Swift client library to Droid Vision so we can remove the MQTT bridge from the deployment.
+I need to make some deployment adjustments to simplify the mobile app’s configuration: Instead of embedding the MQTT client library directly into the Droid Vision app, I used an MQTT bridge, which is an HTTP server running in the cloud that posts messages to the MQTT broker.
+This setup allows the Droid Vision app to continue using HTTP requests to control the streaming service on the robot.
+In a future update, I might add an MQTT Swift client library to Droid Vision so we can remove the MQTT bridge from the deployment.

 <a href="/assets/media_server/MQTT.drawio.png" target="_blank">
   <img src="/assets/media_server/MQTT.drawio.png" />